-- It acquires a users needs, desires and preferences. - It finds what goods and services are available. - It purchases goods and services that fit together to fulfill a user's preferences. - It is difficult because users preferences and what is available can change dynamically, and some items may be useless without other items.
+- It acquires a users needs, desires and preferences. - It finds what is available. - It purchases goods and services that fit together to fulfill your preferences. - It is difficult because users preferences and what is available can change dynamically, and some items may be useless without other items.

-- Abilities: acquire information, make recommendations, purchase items. - Prior knowledge: the ontology of what things are available, where to purchase items, how to decompose a complex item. - Past experience: how long special last, how long items take to sell out, who has good deals, what your competitors do. - Goals: what the person wants, their tradeoff. - Stimuli: what items are available, prices, number in stock,
+- Abilities: acquire information, make recommendations, purchase items. - Prior knowledge: the ontology of what things are available, where to purchase items, how to decompose a complex item. - Past experience: how long special last, how long items take to sell out, who has good deals, what your competitors do. - Goals: what the person wants, their tradeoff. - Observations: what items are available, prices, number in stock,

-- Abilities: Present information, give tests - Prior knowledge: subject material, primitive strategies - Past experience: common errors, effects of teaching strategies - Goals: the students should master subject material, gain social skills, study skills, inquisitiveness, interest - Stimuli: test results, facial expressions, questions, what the student is concentrating on
+- Abilities: Present information, give tests - Prior knowledge: subject material, primitive strategies - Past experience: common errors, effects of teaching strategies - Goals: the students should master subject material, gain social skills, study skills, inquisitiveness, interest - Observations: test results, facial expressions, questions, what the student is concentrating on